czujto/czujto.github.io/_posts/2021-06-24-AVDResetHostpoolCount.md

 That's it!

-Remember to copy the Registration Token as you will need it to finish Deployment!
+IMPORTANT: Remember to copy the Registration Token as you will need it to finish Deployment!

 Thanks for reading!